 - Past-due rent, including applicable late fees and administrative fees

 - Past-due utility and home energy cost (includes electricity, gas, water and trash removal)

-- Relocation expenses (includes rental security deposit, application fees, screening fees and hotel costs)
+- Relocation expenses (includes first, last and rental security deposit)

 Level of Assistance